 You can breakdown an exhibition drill routine into parts or segments.
 In this article I show you how to design effectively one segment at a time.

 Each segment is made up of marching, body movement, (and rifle manipulation).
-Working on a routine in segments makes it easier to concentrate just on that segment instead of trying to design the whole routine.
+Working on a routine in segments makes it easier to concentrate just on that segment instead of trying to design the whole routine — you don’t shove a whole pizza in your mouth, you take bites.
+By looking at the whole routine as individual parts, you are taking “bites”.

-The information provided below is for a soloist, tandem (2), tetrad (4 or 5) or full team (9, 12, 16, 25+) in competition.
+The information provided below is for a Soloist, Tandem (2), Tetrad (4 or 5) or small, medium, or large drill team (9-12, 16-25, 30+) in competition.
+Mass Drill is entirely different and is usually a constant flow throughout the performance.
 You can breakdown a routine into as many segments as you wish.

 1. The Opening Statement

-• Before you enter the drill area, this should be no are than 10 seconds or less.
+- Before you enter the drill area, this should be no longer than 10 seconds.

 2. March Up to the Report-in

-• Block, staggered and wedge formations work well here for the report-in formation.
+- Block, staggered, wedge, and reverse wedge formations work well here for the report-in formation.

 3. After Report-in